William Bradley (giant): Death

-Giant Community Day
+Commemoration

+Bradley is commemorated in his hometown of Market Weighton by a life-sized wooden statue carved by sculptor Malcolm MacLachlan.
+Commissioned by Market Weighton Area Business Ltd and unveiled in May 2008, the statue stands in the town centre and honours Bradley as the tallest recorded British man.

 An annual festival is organised in memory of William Bradley in his home town of Market Weighton.
 The event has been held annually in July since 1996 and is attended by hundreds of people in the town.
 It is a family-oriented event with games, amusement rides, stalls and other attractions, including the famous "Weighton Lash".
 Christopher Greener, who was the tallest living European for a period of time, has taken part in the celebrations in the past.

+Bradley's former home on Market Hill still stands in the town.
+His memory is also preserved in the name of Giant Bradley Way, the section of the A1079 road that passes through Market Weighton.